tegorman13/Dissertation/Manuscript/output/Dissertation-hugo.md

 #### Participants

 Participants were recruited from an undergraduate population that is 63% female and consists almost entirely of individuals aged 18 to 22 years.
 A total of 110 Indiana University psychology students participated in Experiment 1.
-We subsequently excluded 34 participants for poor performance on one of the dependent measures of the task (2.5-3 standard deviations worse than the median subject at the task) or for displaying a pattern of responses that was clearly indicative of a lack of engagement with the task (e.g. simply dropping the ball on each trial rather than throwing it at the target), or for reporting that they completed the experiment on a phone or tablet device, despite the instructions not to use one of these devices.
+We subsequently excluded 34 participants for poor performance on one of the dependent measures of the task (2.5-3 standard deviations worse than the median subject at the task) or for displaying a pattern of responses that was clearly indicative of a lack of engagement with the task (e.g., simply dropping the ball on each trial rather than throwing it at the target), or for reporting that they completed the experiment on a phone or tablet device, despite the instructions not to use one of these devices.
 A total of 74 participants were retained for the final analyses, 35 in the varied group and 39 in the constant group.

 #### Task